mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches-v1.md

 In addition to being the spiritual home of the Darrian Confederation, Darrian is also the main technological center.
-The IISS has assigned a tech level rating of G (16), but this is slightly misleading.
+The IISS has assigned a tech level rating ofG (16), but this is slightly misleading.
 TL 16 artefacts are under study and in some cases can be duplicated and incorporated into devices as black–box components, but the world as a whole does not make use of TL 16 items on a routine basis.